fission/fission/README.md

 Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.

-Fission operates on _just code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Fission if you want to.
+Fission operates on _just the code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Fission if you want to.

 Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called